Lewiswizard/Expense-Tracker/README.md

+# Expense Tracker

+The Expense Tracker is a React-based application that allows users to manage their expenses.
+It provides a user-friendly interface to add, view, search, and sort expenses.

+## Features

+- **Expense Table**: Displays a table of all the user's expenses, including the description, category, amount, and date.
+- **Expense Form**: Allows users to add new expenses by filling out a form.
+- **Search Functionality**: Enables users to search for expenses by description or category.
+- **Sorting**: Allows users to sort the expenses table by description or category in ascending or descending order.
+- **Delete Expense**: Provides the ability to delete a specific expense from the table.

+## Installation

+1. Clone the repository:
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.